 - – Show off your shoulders.
 Depending on your proportions you may add volume to the hips or not.

 - – Distraction.
 Show off your legs or décolletage.

-After you have estimated your body and decided what tactic to use, you can choose from the following clothing lines:
+After estimating your body and deciding what tactic to use, you can choose from the following clothing lines: